 The current banking system in Mozambique is underpinned by an institutional model of supervision, and it is the BM itself that issues prudential and conduct standards.
-The BM is also the regulatory and supervisory body overseeing the Mozambican Stock Exchange.

-The establishment and exercise of the activities of credit institutions and financial entities in Mozambique is regulated by Law No. 15/99, of 1 November (the Legal Framework of Credit Institutions and Financial Entities), as amended from time to time, and further detailed by Decree 56/2004, of 25 December (Regulation of the Law Applicable to Credit Institutions and Financial Entities), last reviewed in 2014, by Decree 30/2014, of 25 December, which sets out the procedures and standards applicable to such entities as a whole, as well as the specific legal framework applicable to each type of entity.
-These legal instruments determine the general requirements for the incorporation of credit institutions and financial entities, as well as the procedure for their authorisation by the BM.
+The establishment and exercise of the activities of credit institutions and financial companies in Mozambique is regulated by Law no. 15/99 of 1 November 1999 (the Credit Institutions and Financial Companies Act), as amended from time to time, and further detailed by Decree 56/2004, of 25 December 2004 (Regulation of the Law Applicable to Credit Institutions and Financial Companies), as amended from time to time, which sets out the procedures and standards applicable to such entities as a whole, as well as the specific legal frameworks applicable to each type of entity.
+These legal instruments determine the general requirements for the incorporation of credit institutions and financial companies, as well as the procedure for their authorisation by the BM.
 Also, given that credit institutions in Mozambique are incorporated as public limited companies (sociedades anónimas), the rules established in the Commercial Code (Código Comercial Moçambicano) should also be taken into account.
 These are, therefore, the main sources of the regulatory framework that should be analysed in terms of regulation of banking and credit institutions in Mozambique.
 Nevertheless, and without prejudice to the points of focus set out in the following paragraphs, other regulations apply.

-As for the foreign exchange market, it is regulated by Law No. 11/2009, of 11 March (Foreign Exchange Law), and by the recent Notice 20/GBM/2017, of 27 December, published by the BM in the exercise of its role as the Foreign Exchange Authority of the Republic of Mozambique.
-This law replaced the recently repealed Decree No. 83/2010, of 31 December (Regulation on the Foreign Exchange Law).
+As for the foreign exchange market, it is regulated by Law no. 11/2009 of 11 March 2009 (Foreign Exchange Law), and by Notice 20/GBM/2017 of 27 December 2017, published by the BM in the exercise of its role as the Foreign Exchange Authority of the Republic of Mozambique.

-The regulation of the financial system in Mozambique has been under development for the past years and a number of matters have, therefore, become subject to further (or first, in some cases) regulation, such as:
+The regulation of the financial system in Mozambique has been under development for the past years and a number of matters have, therefore, become subject to further (or first efforts at, in some cases) regulation.
+Examples are:

-- (i) the prevention and combat of money laundering and financing of terrorism (implemented by Law No. 14/2013 and further developed within Decree No. 66/2014, of 29 October); - (ii) the deposit guarantee mechanism, which has been established for the protection of depositors in commercial banks (as per Decree No. 49/2010, of 11 November); - (iii) on microfinance matters, the incorporation and functioning of entities allowed to operate in the microfinance market, may be found in the Regulation of Microfinance, approved by Decree No. 57/2004, of 10 December; and lastly,

-(iv) in terms of structural subjects, banking activities and credit institutions' regulations should also be noted, especially referring to minimum capital requirements and rules (as set out in Notice 07/GBM/2017) and bank card regulation (as per Notice 01/GBM/2015), which assume a special relevance in a developing market such as Mozambique's.
+- 1. the prevention and combat of money laundering and of the financing of terrorism (implemented by Law no. 14/2013 and further developed by Decree no. 66/2014); - 2. the deposit guarantee mechanism, which has been established for the protection of depositors in commercial banks (as per Decree no. 49/2010); - on microfinance matters, the incorporation and functioning of entities allowed to operate in the microfinance market may be found in the Regulation of Microfinance, approved by Decree no. 57/2004; and - 4. in terms of structural subjects, banking activities and credit institutions' regulations should also be noted, especially referring to minimum capital requirements and rules (as set out by BM Notice 07/GBM/2017) and bank card regulation (as per Notice of the BM, no. 10/GBM/2017), which assume a special relevance in a developing market such as Mozambique's.

-Similarly to the internationally spread practice, banks established and authorised in Mozambique are allowed to engage in a variety of financial activities - as permitted by law, such as: accepting deposits from the general public; entering into credit transactions, including the granting of guarantees, and payment transactions; undertaking the issuance and management of means of payment (such as credit cards, travellers' cheques and credit letters), as well as other transactions relating to money market instruments, financial instruments or foreign exchange instruments, whether for their own account or the account of others; activities related to the issue and placing of securities; safekeeping, administration and management services for securities portfolios; precious metal trading; and insurance marketing relations.
+Similarly to the internationally prevalent practice, banks established and authorised in Mozambique are allowed to engage in a variety of financial activities - as permitted by law, such as: accepting deposits from the general public; entering into credit transactions, including the granting of guarantees, and payment transactions; undertaking the issuance and management of means of payment (such as credit cards, travellers' cheques and credit letters), as well as other transactions relating to money market instruments, financial instruments or foreign exchange instruments, whether for their own account or the account of others; activities related to the issue and placing of securities; safekeeping, administration and management services for securities portfolios; precious metal trading; and insurance marketing relations.